RuolinZheng08/renpy-chess-engine/readme.md

 ### About

 This repo contains the source code of a basic Chess Engine made with Ren'Py.
-The main purpose of this project is to demonstrate the integration of a mini-game into a Ren'Py Visual Novel with the help of Ren'Py Displayable.
+The main purpose of this project is to demonstrate how to integrate a Mini-game into a Ren'Py Visual Novel with screen language and Ren'Py Displayable.

 Within the Ren'Py Chess Game, there are two available gameplay modes, *Player vs. Self* and *Player vs. Computer*.
-Out of consideration for computation speed and VN players' expectations for a mini-game in a Visual Novel, the Computer chess player is of a minimal chess AI implementation.
+Out of consideration for computation speed and VN players' expectations for a mini-game embedded in a Visual Novel, the Computer chess player is a chess AI of minimal implementation.

+### Gameplay and Operations

+Player will be able to choose from the two available gameplay modes, *Player vs. Self* and *Player vs. Computer*.
+In *Player vs. Self*, the Player chooses moves for both Black and White.
+In *Player vs. Computer*, the Player plays as White by default.

+Click on a piece and all of its available moves will be highlighted.
+Click on any of the available destination squares to make a move.
+Press `<-` on the keyboard to undo moves.

 #
 ### Adapting the Chess Game to other Ren'Py projects